-In accordance to O. Reg 545/06 of the Planning Act, property owners within 120m of the subject site boundaries received the Notice of Open House/ Public Meeting by mail.
+In accordance to O. Reg 545/06 of the Planning Act, property owners within 120m of the subject site boundaries are to receive the Notice of Open House/ Public Meeting by mail.
+With the increased interest in these types of applications, the circulation was increase to 200 m.
 Information of the proposed amendment was also posted to the Town website.